rajeevgit8055hub/Verified-Digital-Credentials/README.md

 ## <span id="excel">✅ ChatGPT in Excel (Skill Course, July 2025)</span>

-🚀 I’m excited to share that I have successfully completed the **“ChatGPT in Excel”** course through the same trusted *Skill Course* online e-learning platform in **July 2025**, under the insightful mentorship of **Mr. Satish Dhawale Sir**, the Founder & CEO, whose vision bridges traditional learning with cutting-edge industry demands.
+🚀 I’m excited to share that I have successfully completed the **“ChatGPT in Excel”** course through the same trusted **Skill Course** online e-learning platform in **July 2025**, under the insightful mentorship of **Mr. Satish Dhawale Sir**, the *Founder & CEO, Skill Course*, whose vision bridges traditional learning with cutting-edge industry demands.

 This unique course has been thoughtfully designed to empower learners with the practical integration of **AI-driven assistance** directly within **Microsoft Excel**, enabling me to tackle complex Excel tasks with greater speed, accuracy, and creativity.